Nicolii/Nicolii.github.io/CypherSystem/CharacterSheetHelp.md

 ## Skills

-- Skills make an appropriate, related Task easier (if Trained, or Specialised) or harder (if have Inability)
+- Skills make an appropriate, related Task eased (if Trained by 1, or Specialised by 2) or hindered (if have Inability)
+- Skills can overlap and both can contribute
+	- Example: the broad skill of "stealth" and the narrow skill of "sneaking"
+- Skills cannot ease a Task by more than 2 steps

 ## Special Abilities